Before (Opus 4.6)

 /mcp list

-claude mcp update <server-name>
+claude mcp remove <server-name>

 Always Backup